|

 airline’s reservations desk (or, even better, their frequent flyer

 reservations number if you have an account).
+If the weather is good,

 tell the reservations agent on the phone that you’re at the airport and